Chapter 6: Multiple Qubits and Entanglement

 A gate set is universal if any unitary operation can be approximated to arbitrary accuracy using a finite sequence of gates from the set.
 The most commonly cited universal gate set is:

-That is it - just three gates.
-With Hadamard gates, T gates, and CNOT gates, you can (in principle) perform any quantum computation.
+Just three gates.
+With Hadamard gates, T gates, and CNOT gates, you can perform any quantum computation to any desired precision.

 Why these three?
 The Hadamard creates superpositions and moves between the $X$ and $Z$ bases.
 The T gate provides a rotation by $\pi/4$ that, combined with H, can approximate any single-qubit rotation.
-The CNOT gate provides the two-qubit interaction needed to create entanglement.
-Together, they cover all the ingredients.
+The CNOT provides the two-qubit interaction needed to create entanglement.
+Together, they cover all the ingredients of quantum computation.

-Universality means that we do not need to design a new physical system for every quantum algorithm.
-A general-purpose quantum computer with these three gates can run any quantum algorithm, just as a classical computer with AND, OR, and NOT gates can run any classical algorithm.
+Universality means we do not need a different physical system for every quantum algorithm.
+A general-purpose quantum computer with these three gates can run any quantum algorithm, just as a classical computer with AND, OR, and NOT can run any classical algorithm.
 This is the quantum analog of classical computational universality.

 Other universal gate sets

-There are many universal gate sets.
+Many gate sets are universal.
 Some important ones include:

 • $\{H, T, \text{CNOT}\}$ - the standard set